ec-europa/oe-poetry-client/docs/01-poetry.md

-## The Poetry factory object
+# The Poetry factory object

 The `Poetry` object allows to access every component provided by the Poetry Client library, be it the client, the server or a generic Poetry message object.
 It also provides a simple way of configuring its services by accepting a list of parameters.

+The `Poetry` object is essentially a dependency injection container based on [Pimple](https://pimple.symfony.com/) whose only responsibility is to provide ready-to-use services.

+Services are exposed by service providers.
+Each service provider class defines how each object should be constructed and which dependencies it should be injected with.
+Dependency injection allows the code to be fully decoupled and easily testable.

+## Configuration

-To start using the Poetry Client library you just create a new instance of the `Poetry` factory object as follow:
+To start using the Poetry Client library you can just create a new instance of the `Poetry` factory object as follow:

 ```php
 $poetry = new Poetry();
 ```

-### Configuration

-The code above returns a non-configured `Poetry`.
-Alternatively you can pass the following optional configuration parameters to the object constructor:
+However the code above returns a non-configured `Poetry` object.

+Alternatively, you can pass the following optional configuration parameters to the constructor:

 | Parameter                 | Description |
 |---------------------------|-------------|